American actress Ashley Judd sues Harvey Weinstein for defamation, sexual harassment

 The actress said in a statement to the New York Times that any financial recuperation from the lawsuit would be donated to Time’s Up “so that women and men in all professions may have legal redress for sexual harassment, economic retaliation and damage to their careers.”

-Reporting by Jill Serjeant; Editing by Bill Tarrant
+Reporting by Jill Serjeant; Additional reporting by Steve Gorman in Los Angeles; Editing by Bill Tarrant, Robert Birsel